-He was born and raised in Southern California and moved to Santa Clarita with his wife Carolyn more than 27 years ago.
+Dante was born and raised in Southern California and moved to Santa Clarita with his wife Carolyn more than 28 years ago.
 They chose Santa Clarita because of its reputation as a great place to live and raise a family.
 Dante and Carolyn were blessed with three children: Rudy, Alexandra, and Doran.

 Dante’s father passed away when he was just 11 years old.
 Shortly after his father’s passing, his mother started a family clothing boutique to support the family, instilling a strong work ethic and the spirit of volunteerism in Dante and his siblings.

-When Dante isn’t working at City Hall or volunteering, he enjoys coaching little league, acting, and traveling.
+When Dante isn’t working at City Hall, you can find him volunteering, coaching little league, acting, and traveling.